Bandwidth/csharp-sdk/docs/ConferenceStateEnum.md

 # Bandwidth.Standard.Model.ConferenceStateEnum
-Setting the conference state to `completed` ends the conference and ejects all members
+Setting the conference state to `completed` ends the conference and ejects all members.

 ## Properties